moka-guys/mokabed/Bedmaker/Pan5275/Pan5275_Logfile.md

 Pan5275_data.bed was tested in DNAnexus using Moka Picard v1.2.
 The app completed successfully without any errors.

 Pan5275_sambamba.bed was tested using sambamba and chanjo v1.13.
 The app completed successfully without any errors.

+# Add exon 1 of DMD (NM_000109.4)

+We currently use NM_004006.2 for DMD, however we have been requested to add exon 1(NM_000109.4)

+Rebecca Haines used UCSC and IGV to obtain the exon 1 coordinates (chrX:33357376-33357505), these were manually added to the data.bed and sambamba.bed

+The exon was padded by +/-30bp to be consistent with the rest of the regions in the bedfiles.

+Region added chrX:33357346-33357535